NCFR Seeks Nominations for 2022 Fellows

-The Fellows Committee is seeking nominations for the 2021 NCFR Class of Fellows.
-Please help us by nominating members who have made significant contributions to the organization and the discipline of Family Science.
+The Fellows Committee is seeking nominations for the 2022 Fellows Awards.
+Please help us by nominating members who have made significant contributions to the organization and the field.
 Below is a description of what it means to be awarded Fellow status in NCFR, the Fellows Award criteria for selection to Fellow status, and the procedure for submitting nominations.
 The Fellows Committee would greatly appreciate your assistance.

 What Is Fellow Status in NCFR?

 Fellow status in NCFR is an honor awarded to living members of NCFR on the basis of their outstanding contributions to Family Science.
 Nominations of all family researchers and professionals who have made contributions to the family field are encouraged.
 Among the recognized areas of contributions are scholarship, teaching, outreach, practice, and professional service, including service to NCFR.
 By definition, outstanding contributions are those that have broad impact on the field and are enduring over time.
 See list of NCFR Fellows.

 - Nominees must have made outstanding contributions to the field and to NCFR as an organization.
 Satisfying a combination of these criteria is required.
 Examples of outstanding contributions include: